-This means that you won’t get anything above these limits, even if you’re assessed as needing more.
-However, some benefits are not included in the benefit cap.You will also be exempt from the cap if someone in your household:
+This means that you can't get anything above these limits, even if you’re assessed as needing more.
+However, some benefits are not included in the benefit cap.You are also exempt from the cap if someone in your household:

 A number of benefits will remain as they are.
 These include:

 If you might be affected by the changes described on this page, you should contact your local benefits advice service or a Macmillan welfare rights adviser on 0808 808 00 00.

 The benefits system is changing across the UK.
 But in Northern Ireland, some changes may not be taking effect until at least spring 2014.

 The Northern Ireland Welfare Reform Bill is expected to create a number of changes to the benefits system in Northern Ireland.
 However, the Bill still needs to pass through a number of key stages in the Northern Ireland Assembly and Northern Ireland Executive, and then gain Royal Assent, before it can become law.